-- Rapid extrication may be appropriate in any unsafe environment: danger of explosion (including potential secondary explosion at a terrorism incident); rapidly rising water; danger of structural collapse; hostile environments (e.g. riots); patient position prevents access to another patient that meets criteria for rapid extrication; shock; inability to establish an airway, adequately ventilate a patient, or control bleeding in entrapped position; or cardiac arrest. - 2.
-Indications for ventilatory support include GCS < 8, inadequate respiratory effort, and airway not patent. - 3.
+- Rapid extrication may be appropriate in any unsafe environment: danger of explosion (including potential secondary explosion at a terrorism incident); rapidly rising water; danger of structural collapse; hostile environments (e.g. riots); patient position prevents access to another patient that meets criteria for rapid extrication; shock; inability to establish an airway, adequately ventilate a patient, or control bleeding in entrapped position; or cardiac arrest. - Indications for ventilatory support include GCS < 8, inadequate respiratory effort, and airway not patent. - 3.
 Follow: Airway Management Protocol 4001 or option 4002.
 When possible, the patient should be intubated by orotracheal route using manual inline stabilization of the cervical spine.
 When patient's reflexes and muscle tone do not permit orotracheal intubation, consider BVM ventilation if adequate or nasotracheal intubation.
-Ventilation with BVM may be as effective as endotracheal intubation in children when transport times are short. - 4.
-Confirm and document tube placement with absence of gastric sounds and presence of bilateral breath sounds AND confirmatory device (like wave-form ETCO2 detector).
+Ventilation with BVM may be as effective as endotracheal intubation in children when transport times are short. - Confirm and document tube placement with absence of gastric sounds and presence of bilateral breath sounds AND confirmatory device (like wave-form ETCO2 detector).
 Follow Confirmation of Airway Placement Protocol #2032. - 5.
-If unable to intubate patient on up to 3 attempts, consider the use alternative/ rescue airway device. - If intubation/ventilation is needed, AVOID OVERZEALOUS HYPERVENTILATION. - a.
-For patients with these signs of severe head injury (GCS motor score of 1-2 or unequal/unreactive pupils), hyperventilate at: - 1) 20 bpm for adults - 2) 30 bpm for children >1 and ≤14 y/o - 3) 35 bpm for infant < 1 y/o - b.
-For all other trauma patients requiring ventilation, ventilate at: - 1) 10 bpm for adults - 2) 20 bpm for children > 1 and ≤ 14 y/o
+If unable to intubate patient on up to 3 attempts, consider the use alternative/ rescue airway device. - 6.
+If intubation/ventilation is needed, AVOID OVERZEALOUS HYPERVENTILATION. - For all other trauma patients requiring ventilation, ventilate initially at the following rate, ideally with a timing device: - 10 bpm for adults - 2) 20 bpm for children > 2 and ≤ 14 y/o - 3) 25 bpm for infant < 2 y/o - b.
+Then monitor capnography and adjust ventilation rate to ETCO2 target of 40 mm (range 35-45).